Judgy53/LunarApostles/README.md

 ## Kipkip (ScavLunar1Body)

 - Primary Tri-Jaw Cannon - fires 3 projectile clusters in a \|/ formation
+  - Reduce spread and increase speed on thresholds
 - Secondary Circular Toss - Throws thqwibs in a circle around the scav on top of the regular toss
+  - Increases projectiles on thresholds
 - Utility Crystal Sit - Creates 3 time crystals and is immune until theyre destroyed
+  - Increase crystal count on thresholds

 ## Wipwip (ScavLunar2Body)